-Indicator ID Dependent on: SO 3.1 Sub-section PRI Principle Type of indicator SO 4 Gateway to: N/A Target-setting process 1 PLUS VOLUNTARY TO DISCLOSE

-Which global goals (or other references) did your organisation use to determine your sustainability outcomes targets?

-Explain whether you have derived your target from global goals, e.g. by translating a global goal into a target at the national, regional, sub-national, sectoral or sub-sectoral level.
-Alternatively, explain why you have set your target independently from global goals.

-Global goals/references (A1) Sustainability Outcome #1: [pre-filled with answers to SO 2] (Target 1: [pre-filled with answers to SO 3.1]) [Free text: small] (A2) Sustainability Outcome #1: [pre-filled with answers to SO 2] (Target 2: [pre-filled with answers to SO 3.1]) [As above] (B1) Sustainability Outcome #2: [pre-filled with answers to SO 2] (Target 1: [pre-filled with answers to SO 3.1]) [As above] (B2) Sustainability Outcome #2: [pre-filled with answers to SO 2] (Target 2: [pre-filled with answers to SO 3.1]) [As above] (J1) Sustainability Outcome #10: [pre-filled with answers to SO 2] (Target 1: [pre-filled with answers to SO 3.1]) [As above] (J2) Sustainability Outcome #10: [pre-filled with answers to SO 2] (Target 2: [pre-filled with answers to SO 3.1]) [As above]
+Indicator ID SO 4 Dependent on: SO 3.1 Sub-section Target-setting process PRI Principle Type of indicator Gateway to: N/A 1 PLUS VOLUNTARY TO DISCLOSE Which global go oals (or other refe rences) did your organisation use to determ ine your sustainability outcomes targ gets? • - your target from global goals, e.g. why you have set your target inc a global goal into a target at the nation m global goals. al, regional, sub-natio nal, sectoral or sub- Global goals/references (A1) Sustainabilit filled with answe re-filled with answers to SO 2] (Ta arget 1: [pre- [Free text: small] (A2) Sustainabilit filled with answe • re-filled with answers to SO 2] (Ta arget 2: [pre- [As above] (B1) Sustainabilit filled with answe e-filled with answers to SO 2] (Ta arget 1: [pre- [As above] (B2) Sustainabilit filled with answe • e-filled with answers to SO 2] (Ta arget 2: [pre- [As above] (J1) Sustainability Outcome #10: [pre-filled with answers to SO 2] (Target 1: [pre-filled with answers to SO 3.1]) [As above] (J2) Sustainability Outcome #10: [pre-filled with answers to SO 2] (Target 2: [pre-filled with answers to SO 3.1]) [As above]

 Explanatory notes This indicator aims to assess whether signatories align their sustainability outcomes targets with global sustainability goals.
 When setting sustainability outcomes targets, it is considered good practice for signatories to refer to global goals, as they generally reflect social goals and planetary thresholds.
 Purpose of indicator Social goals and planetary thresholds refer to social and environmental systems, the pressures society is placing on these and the limits within which they should operate.
 They are usually derived from science-based boundaries and internationally agreed-upon social standards.
 These subsequently inform the objectives and targets set by governments, international institutions and private actors to guide responses to global challenges.
 In other words, they provide the context within which entities operate from a sustainability perspective, including when setting their own targets.
 Additional reporting guidance Responses should indicate the global goals used as a reference to develop signatories' sustainability outcomes targets.
 Alternatively, responses can refer to any other references signatories may have used to set their targets, including any applicable proprietary framework.
 Signatories who have set their targets independently from global goals or other references may explain their reasons for this. guidance Examples of global goals include the SDG targets and indicators, the thresholds set by the UNFCCC Paris Agreement, the OECD Guidelines for Multinational Enterprises and the expectations outlined in the UN Guiding Principles on Business and Human Rights.
 Other resources For further reference see the following frameworks: SDG goals and targets Paris Agreement UN Guiding Principles on Business and Human Rights OECD Guidelines for Multinational Enterprises, including guidance on Responsible Business Conduct for Institutional Investors For further guidance see Investing with SDG outcomes: A five-part framework.
 For case studies contributed by fellow PRI signatories, see SDG outcomes case studies.
 Logic Dependent on [SO 4] will be applicable for reporting if any target name is provided in [SO 3.1].
-[SO 4] rows will be pre-filled with the outcome and target names provided in [SO 2] and [SO 3].
+[SO 4] rows will be pre-filled with the outcome and target names provided in [SO 2] and [SO 3.1].
 Gateway to N/A Assessment Not assessed